mburtless/gloo-mesh/docs/content/reference/cli/meshctl_cluster_register.md

       --remote-context string     name of the kubeconfig context to use for the remote cluster --remote-namespace string   namespace in the target cluster where a service account enabling remote access will be created.
-                                  If the namespace does not exist it will be created. (default "gloo-mesh")
+                                  If the namespace does not exist it will be created. (default "gloo-mesh") --version string            Version of Gloo Mesh agent to install.
+Defaults to the version of the Gloo Mesh server.
 ```

 ### Options inherited from parent commands